GDSC-MITS/Lets-Git-Started/README.md

-# Lets-Git-Started
+# Lets-Git-Started by
 ![Component_1](https://user-images.githubusercontent.com/55801439/194706267-6492d3e2-4a9d-457c-b8ba-c88f82f500d3.png)

-## How to install and configure git
+## How to install and configure Git

 | Operating System| |
 |--|--|